SuperOfficeDocs/crmscript/docs/api-reference/classes/NSFieldInfoBool/NSFieldInfoBool.md

 so.topic: reference
 ---

-Boolean custom database field.
+Bool custom database field.
 Typically rendered as a checkbox.

 1. autolist